 You guys!
-Check out the I made this DIY cardboard and paper Magic Tree House birthday party decoration for Elise’s 7th birthday.
-It was easy and made a big impact on our living room wall.
-I made it for our party food table and it made the party feel magical.
+Check out the I made this DIY cardboard and paper Magic Tree House birthday party decoration that I made for Elise’s 7th birthday.
+It was easy to make, cost less than $10, made the party feel super magical.

 The Magic Tree House book series by author Mary Pope Osborne follows the adventures of Jack and Annie, brother and sister who travel through time and space in a magic tree house.
 It’s a big, big hit with ages 5-9 with just the right amount of suspense.

 Having a real Magic Tree House for our Magic Tree House birthday party was a big hit!

 WANNA MAKE IT?
 Keep reading for the step-by-step tutorial and supply list for making my cardboard Magic Tree House birthday party decoration –>

 Supplies for making a cardboard tree house decoration for a Magic Tree House birthday party: (contains affiliate links)

 - Cardboard boxes